datacraft-dsc/DEPs/5/README.md

 - They are *stable* - the identifier has meaning for a sufficiently long duration that it is useful to identify the same entity for the entire duration of an operation or sequence of operations
 - They are *unambiguous* - for a given identifier, there is only one entity that is referred to
+- They are *practical* in that they help us in the task of orchestrating decentralised data use cases.
+- They are *decentralised* in the sense that they are controlled by the owner of the entity in question and do not depend on a centralised authority.

 ## Specification